Sensei-Intent-Tensor/0.0_leaf_cutter_web_enriching_harvester_ants/04_colony_orchestration/00_README.md

 # 04_colony_orchestration

-> **Running Scraping Operations at Scale**
+> **Running Scrapers at Scale**

-Single scripts are fine for small jobs.
-But when you need to scrape millions of pages across thousands of sites while respecting rate limits, handling failures, and maintaining visibility—you need orchestration.
+Moving from a single script to a production scraping operation requires orchestration - scheduling, queuing, distributing work, monitoring, and handling failures.

 ---